VIAME/VIAME/README.md

 build process, and is therefore also useful as a generic computer vision library.
 The core infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
 Alongside the pipelined image processing system are a number of standalone tools for accomplishing the above.
-Both a desktop and web application version exist for deployments in different types of environments.
+Both a desktop and web version exists for deployments in different types of environments.

 Example Capabilities
 --------------------